 To keep animals in zoos can bave useful purposes for research and can protect animals who may not survive in the wild.
 However, to keep animals locked in cages is a cruelty and injustice to animals.

 Zoos have some advantages when it comes to keeping animals in captivity.
 For endangered animals zoos can provide protection for those who would not survive in the wild, and have breeding programs that ensure the survival of these animals.
-It waimals are kept in well established facilities, and the 2005 are well funded to meet the health's and medical needs of all the animals, then there is no reason why these animals should not be well looked after.
+If animals are kept in well established facilities, and the ZOUS are well funded to meet the health's and medical needs of all the animals, then there is no reason why these animals should not be well looked after.
 However, in many countries around the world, zoos have little money and terrible, small cramped areas.
-It elephants are kept in small facilities this causes damage to their feet that can often not be repaired.
+If elephants are kept in small facilities, this causes! damage to their feet that can often not be repaired.
 These conditions can be argued as cruel. to animals.
-To keep animals trapped in an environment for the soul purpose of entertainment is a terrible mistreadment.
+To heep animals trapped in an zoos can have useful purposes environment for the Soul purpose of entertainment is a terrible mistreadment.
 Many animals life expectancy, can be greatly decreased when taken from the wild and placed in captivity.
 The whale shark can live to over a hundred years of age in the wild, but when trapped in a tank, this is shorterned to just three years.
-This is mostly because of the small size of their living area.
-This is why neeping animals in cages, disregarding their need open spaces, is a terrible act of cruelty and mistreatment.
-Zoos may provide protection por animals, but some cause more harm then they provent.
-If animals. need to be kept in captivity to survive, they can be moved to proper, open sanctuaries with their own wind in their hatral habitat.
-In conclusion although some roos may provide protection for animals with the right facilities, this
+This is mostly because i of the small size of their living area.
+This is why heeping animals in chaes, disregarding their need por J open spaces, is a terrible act of crienty and mistreatment.
+ZOOB may provide protection por animals, but some cause more harm then they provent.
+If animals. need to be hept in captivity to survive, they can be moved to proper, open sanctuaries with their own wind in their havral habitat.
+In conclusion although some cous man provide protection for animals with the right facilities, this zoos can have useful purposes can just as easily be achieved through proper sanctuaries, and to keep an animal in a cage is a violation of animal welfare. . .
+1 zoos can have useful purposes